joinmarket-webui/jamdocs/docs/FAQ.md

 The amount of [fees][fees] you have to pay depends on market and blockspace conditions.
-They are dictated by supply and demand, both for collaborative transactions and single user tranactions.
+They are dictated by supply and demand, both for collaborative transactions and single user transactions.

 Market [makers][glossary] provide liquidity and set the fee they want to earn, either in absolute or percentage terms.
 Market [takers][glossary] have to agree